xibosignage/xibo-manual/source/en/index.md

 ***What are My Applications from the User Profile?***

 These are 3rd party applications that a User has authorised to act on their behalf within the CMS.
 An Administrator can add and configure Applications from the Administration section of the main CMS.

+***I cannot see the Notification Drawer, to view or create?***

+Notifications are enabled by an Administrator for a User using Features, tick to enable options for the appropriate access.
+Please ensure that a Sending Email address has been included on the Network tab from the Settings page, under the Administration section of the main CMS menu.

+***What does the interrupt option do for Notifications?***

+Using this option will automatically redirect Users to a page to view the notification in full.
+Please ensure that the Enable Email Alerts option has been enabled from the Maintenance tab from the Settings page, under the Administration section of the main CMS menu.

 ## Further Reading